helenavallicrosa/helenavallicrosa.github.io/aboutme.md

 Currently, I'm a **postdoc** at the [Plant Ecology Research Lab](https://people.epfl.ch/helena.vallicrosa?lang=en) lab, at **École Polytechnique Fédérale de Lausanne** (EPFL), Switzerland and I am working on several questions:

 1. What is the interaction between climate and nitrogen deposition in European forests?
-2. How do drought and temperature affect the nitrogen cycle in grasslands?
+2. How do drought and temperature increase affect the nitrogen cycle in grasslands?
 3. How does elemental composition affect plant investment in reproductive tissues?
 4. Is there a chemical mechanism behind plant frost resistance?